License GuideSOC 29-1221

 Read more

-A pediatrician diagnoses and treats illnesses and injuries in children from infancy through adolescence.
-They perform physical exams, order lab tests, and prescribe medications to address acute conditions like ear infections and broken bones.
-They also manage chronic diseases such as asthma and diabetes.
-Pediatricians conduct wellness visits to monitor growth and development, administer vaccinations, and counsel parents on nutrition and safety.
-When a child needs specialized care, they refer patients to pediatric specialists like cardiologists or orthopedists.
+Pediatricians diagnose and treat illnesses and injuries in children from infancy through adolescence.
+They perform physical exams, order tests, and prescribe medications to address acute conditions and chronic health issues.
+During routine visits, they track growth and development, administer vaccinations, and counsel parents on nutrition and safety.
+When a child needs specialized care, pediatricians refer them to appropriate specialists.
+They also work to prevent disease through education and preventive care strategies.

 The Exam